 We have 95% success rate, second to none.
 Although Mount Kilimanjaro is not a technical peak, its success rate changes from year to year but normally 42% – 48% make it to the summit.
 People are continually underestimating the high altitude and trying to climb it in less than seven days with little understanding of how the lack of oxygen effects the body.
 That is why we choose to offer Kilimanjaro Lemosho route.

 The Lemosho route is the most beautiful route and gives you an excellent acclimatization schedule.
 This rising traverse on the most appealing route on the mountain is designed with maximum acclimatization and summit success in mind.
-Check out up coming trips for in 2019 / 2020 / 2021 WATCH OUR PACKING VIDEO.
+Check out up coming trips.
+WATCH OUR PACKING VIDEO.
 Check our our TOP 10 TIPS for a successful Kilimanjaro climb.
 Click the different links on this page to find out all you need to know about climbing Kilimanjaro.

-A little bit more about Climbing Kilimanjaro Lemosho route
+More about Climbing Kilimanjaro on the Lemosho route

 Kilimanjaro Lemosho route is a ten day trip, with eight days spent on the mountain.
 Read our daily distances on the mountain.
 After flying into Kilimanjaro International Airport and spending our first night in the town of Arusha.
 We use Lush Gardens business hotel or the outpost hotel as our base.
 We will begin the trek from the Londorossi Park Gate, located on the western side of Kilimanjaro.
 Read our top 10 tips for a safe and successful Kilimanjaro climb.
 Read about the challenges you will face climbing Kilimanjaro.